system76/docs/_articles/windows.md

 ### Use Virtual Machine

-The virtual machine will be presented through a window in Ubuntu, and can be interacted with similarly to any other application.
+The virtual machine will be presented through a window, and can be interacted with similarly to any other application.
 Note that the Virtual Machine window will capture the keyboard input (The mouse is automatically captured or uncaptured depending on whether it's currently on top of the Virtual Machine window or not).
-If the input is currently captured, and you need to send input to Ubuntu (or a window outside of your Virtual Machine window), you'll need to tap the Right-hand <kbd>Ctrl</kbd> first, which will release the keyboard from the Virtual machine, and allow it to work in Ubuntu again.
+If the input is currently captured, and you need to send input to the desktop (or a window outside of your Virtual Machine window), you'll need to tap the Right-hand <kbd>Ctrl</kbd> first, which will release the keyboard from the Virtual machine, and allow it to work in the desktop again.
 Clicking inside of the Virtual Machine window will re-enable the keyboard capture.

 ### Add Network Printer